Japan PM Abe cites Thatcher reflections on Falklands war

 Calling the U.S. alliance the axis of Japan's diplomacy and security policies, Abe said: "It is only logical that, in the open oceans, the United States, which is the world's largest marine state, and Japan, Asia's largest maritime democracy, form a partnership, and to fortify this constantly is necessary."

-(Additional reporting by Tetsushi Kajimoto and Kiyoshi Takenaka in Tokyo and Sui-Lee Wee and Michael Martina in Beijing; Editing by Ken Wills)
+(Reporting by Linda Sieg, Tetsushi Kajimoto and Kiyoshi Takenaka; Editing by Ken Wills)

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.